 My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements of the Town of Seagrove, North Carolina.
 The budgetary schedules and other schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The budgetary schedules and other schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting statements the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the
+The budgetary schedules and other schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the